brianhouse/sound_art/README.md

 ## Course Description
 This course explores sound as a medium of art-making with a rich history and radical potential within contemporary culture.
 Techniques covered will include listening exercises and non-musical scores, creative manipulation of analog media, and building lo-fi electronics.
-Accompanying readings draw from acoustic ecology, critical sound studies, afro-futurism, and media theory to contextualize collective exploration.
+Accompanying readings draw from acoustic ecology, critical sound studies, and media theory to contextualize collective exploration.
 Students will be expected to create studio-based art for critique.
 No musical experience is required.

 #### Objectives
 - Incorporate sound and listening into studio practice